Home Improvement and Commercial Contractor Disputes

 The short answer is, it depends.

 Rather, the contractor’s liability insurance will only cover the “resulting damage” he caused.
 This includes a contractor tipping over a paint can, as mentioned, or causing some other damage to your property beyond failing to finish the job.
-This is consider “secondary damage,” which insurance will typically cover.
+This is considered “secondary damage,” which insurance will typically cover.

-Contractor side.
 For any contractor sued, he should immediately consider all sources of liability coverage for himself or his company.
 Ideally, the contractor should liability insurance specifically for the job at issue, as his own homeowner’s insurance will not likely cover mistakes made in his professional capacity.

 Can I get an award for my attorney fees?

 It depends.
 The general rule in Pennsylvania is, each party pays his or her own attorney fees to litigate a dispute, unless there the contract provides for it or there is some statute that provides otherwise.
 Thus, you should talk to construction law attorneys to answer this.
 However, as mentioned, attorney fees may be recoverable in some instances.
-One example is HICPA (above) or another consumer protection statute, such as Pennsylvania’s Unfair Trade Practices and Consumer Protection Law (UTPCP), attorney fees may be recoverable.
+One example is HICPA (above) or another consumer protection statute, such as Pennsylvania’s Unfair Trade Practices and Consumer Protection Law (UTPCPL), attorney fees may be recoverable.

 Will the case get settled?

-This depends.
+If not settled, the contractor dispute goes to court or arbitration This depends.
 Some contractors are shady and never pay because they have multiple unsatisfied judgments against them.
 Others, however, are more responsible.
 Either way, having a lawyer involved will likely enhance our chances to collect money.
 You may need to sue a contractor, or defend suit, if you are the contractor.

-If you are a home owner with a claim governed by HICPA (above), you or your lawyer should contact the PA attorney general for help, again, for consumer-relate cases that are not commercial in nature.
+If you are a homeowner with a claim governed by HICPA (above), you or your lawyer should contact the PA attorney general for help, again, for consumer-related cases that are not commercial in nature.
 The Pennsylvania Attorney General (AG) will assign the matter to an investigator, who is not a lawyer.
 Overall, the AG will likely not provide you with legal representation (absent very rare circumstances).
 However, the AG’s office will mainly just write to the contractor.
 This, at least, puts pressure on the contractor and enhances the chances of settlement.

 Does a judgment in court mean the money will be collected?